niravdsouza/Course-1/HW/HW0.md

 ## Submit

-Submit a link to your github repo, https://goo.gl/forms/U0ObbAKvqhTF3MLg1, containing the following:
+Submit a link to your github repo to [here](https://goo.gl/forms/U0ObbAKvqhTF3MLg1), containing the following:

 * Complete moodle and slack profiles by deadline (20).